WING-NUS/scisumm-corpus/README.md

 }<br>
 ```

-Please read further for details on the Computational Linguistics Shared Task run as part of
-Scholarly Document Processing 2020 workshop collocated with EMNLP 2020 @Virtual/Online, Nov 19 - official website hosted at: <a href="https://ornlcda.github.io/SDProc/">SDP website</a>

 ### Overview

-You are invited to participate in the CL-SciSumm Shared Task at SDP@EMNLP 2020.
-The shared task will be on automatic
+CL-SciSumm ran as a shared task at EMNLP 2020, SIGIR 2019, 2018, 2017, JCDL 2016 and the Pilot Task conducted as
+a part of the BiomedSumm Track at the Text Analysis Conference 2014 (TAC 2014).

-paper summarization in the Computational Linguistics (CL) domain.
-The output summaries will be of two types:
+The task is on automatic paper summarization in the Computational Linguistics (CL) domain.
+The output summaries are of
-faceted summaries of the traditional self-summary (the abstract) and the community summary (the collection of
+two types: faceted summaries of the traditional self-summary (the abstract) and the community summary (the collection of
 citation sentences ‘citances’).
-We also propose to group the citances by the facets of the text that they refer to.
+We also group the citances by the facets of the text that they refer to.

-This task follows up on the successful previous editions at SIGIR 2019, 2018, 2017, JCDL 2016 and the Pilot Task conducted as
-a part of the BiomedSumm Track at the Text Analysis Conference 2014 (TAC 2014).

 The task is defined as follows: